 \

-Evidently in case of compact, for instance subcritical approximation or the study of none compact flow lines one has to understand and describe the lack of compactness in absence of at least partial compactness as in \cite{Schoen_Using_Mass} qualitatively.
-A natural question is, whether or not one can expect to find different results by means of subcritical approximation or the study of none compact flows, as the first describes subcritical none compact sequences of solutions and the latter none compact flow lines.
-We shall refute this within the limitations of our setting.
-Consider a closed Riemannian manifold
+Evidently in case of compact, for instance subcritical approximations or the study of non compact flow lines one has to understand and describe the lack of compactness in absence of at least partial compactness as in \cite{Schoen_Using_Mass} qualitatively.
+A natural question is, whether or not one can expect to find different results by means of subcritical approximation or the study of non compact flows, as the first describes subcritical non compact sequences of solutions and the latter non compact flow lines.
+Comparing Theorems \ref{t:ex-multi} and \ref{thm} this does not seem to be the case.